Stormwater Development Guidelines

 All developments require some type of Erosion and Sediment Control permit.
 Read below to determine which permit applies to your project and how to obtain it.

-- RVSS Construction Permit is required when disturbing 1 to 5 acres.
+- Must obtain an RVSS Construction and a 1200-CN Permit when disturbing 1 to 5 acres.
 Sample permit

-- 1200C Permit is required when disturbing 5 acres of more.
+- Must obtain a 1200-C Permit when disturbing 5 acres of more.
 Sample permit

-- For both permits submit the following to RVSS:
+- Application Materials- for both permits submit the following to RVSS:

 - A complete, signed APPLICATION FOR NEW NPDES GENERAL PERMIT 1200-C